rosehartman/frog-trap/trap_model_manduscript copy.md

 Gilroy, J. J. and W. J. Sutherland.
 2007.
 Beyond ecological traps: perceptual errors and undervalued resources.
 Trends in Ecology & Evolution 22:351-356.

+Halpern, B.S., Steven D. Gaines, and Robert R. Warner.
+2005.
+Habitat Size, Recruitment, and Longevity as Factors Limiting Population Size in Stage-Structured Species.
+The American Naturalist 165:82-94.

 Hokit, D. G. and A. R. Blaustein.
 1995.
 Predator Avoidance and Alarm-response Behaviour in Kin-discriminating Tadpoles (Rana cascadae).
 Ethology 101:280-290.

 Holt, R. 1997.
 On the evolutionary stability of sink populations.
 Evolutionary Ecology 11:723-731.

-Howe, R. W., G. J. Davis, and V. Mosca.
-1991.
-The Demographic Significance of 'Sink' Populations.
-Biological Conservation 57:239-255.

 Hunter, C. M. and H. Caswell.
 2005.
 The use of the vec-permutation matrix in spatial matrix population models.
 Ecological Modeling 188:15-21.

 Jansen, V. A. A. and J. Yoshimura.
 1998.
 Populations can persist in an environment consisting of sink habitats only.
 Proceedings of the National Academy of Sciences 95:3696-3698.

 Joseph, M. B., J. Piovia-Scott, S. P. Lawler, and K. L. Pope.
 2011.
-Indirect effects of introduced trout on Cascades frogs (Rana cascadae) via shared aquatic prey.
+Indirect effects of introduced trout on Cascades frogs (*Rana cascadae*) via shared aquatic prey.
 Freshwater Biology 56:828-838.

 Kokko, H. and W. J. Sutherland.
 2001.
 Ecological traps in changing environments: ecological and evolutionary consequences of a behaviourally mediated Allee effect.
 Evolutionary Ecology Research 3:537-551.

-Moffitt, E. A., L. W. Botsford, et al. (2009).
-"Marine reserve networks for species that move within a home range."
+Moffitt, E. A., L. W. Botsford, et al. 2009.
+Marine reserve networks for species that move within a home range.
 Ecological Applications 19(7): 1835-1847.

-Paul R. Armsworth and Joan E. Roughgarden.
-2005.
-The Impact of Directed versus Random Movement on Population Dynamics and Biodiversity Patterns.
-The American Naturalist 165:449-465.

 Philippi, T. and J. Seger.
 1989.
 Hedging one's evolutionary bets, revisited.
 Trends in Ecology & Evolution 4:41-44.